Foreground effect on the $J$-factor estimation of ultra-faint dwarf spheroidal galaxies: Signal Flux and -factor

 where $r$ denotes the {un-projected} distance from the centre of the dSph, and $\Sigma_{*}(R)$ is the projected spatial stellar distribution obtained by integrating the stellar distribution $\nu_{*} (r) $ along the projected direction.
 The anisotropy parameter $\beta_{\text{ani}}$ is defined by $\beta_{\text{ani}} = 1 - (\sigma^{2}_{\theta}/\sigma^{2}_{r})$ where we define the radial, azimuthal, and polar components of the 3-dimensional dispersion curve as $\sigma_{r}$, $\sigma_{\theta}$, and $\sigma_{\phi}$, {respectively, in a spherical coordinate} and take $\sigma_{\theta} = \sigma_{\phi}$ for the spherical symmetry.

-The dispersion curve is related to the gravitational potential (i.e. the dark matter profile) of the dSph by the second moment of the Boltzmann equation of the stellar phase-space distribution, which is called Jeans equation\,{\citep{2008gady.book.....B}}.
-Under the assumption of constant $\beta_{\text{ani}}$, the radial velocity dispersion $\sigma_{r}(r)$ can be expressed as\,\citep{1994MNRAS.270..271V,2005MNRAS.363..705M}
+{ The radial dispersion curve, $\sigma^2_r$, is related to the gravitational potential (i.e. dark matter profile) through the spherical Jeans equation\,{\citep{2008gady.book.....B}}. } Under the assumption of constant $\beta_{\text{ani}}$, {this dispersion curve} can be expressed as\,\citep{1994MNRAS.270..271V,2005MNRAS.363..705M}